 *Julia Hare was born on this date in 1939.
 She was a Black educator, actress, author, and Black intellectual.

 She married psychologist Dr. Nathan Hare in 1956.
 During graduate school, Hare taught elementary school in Chicago, Ill., integrating music into the students’ lessons.
-She founded the Black Think Tank with her husband and served as its National Executive Director.
-For several years she published a periodical, Black Male/Female Relationships.
+She founded the Black Think Tank with her husband and was National Executive Director.
+She published a periodical, Black Male/Female Relationships, for several years.
 She and her husband have written and published several books on Black families and history.